sanjoydasjoy/codes/zacademy/os/concepts3.md

-This approach optimizes the overall time required for executing all processes by minimizing the average waiting time for all processes. <br>

-Disadvantages of SJF Scheduling: <br>

 	Starvation: Longer processes may never execute if shorter processes keep arriving.
 This issue, known as starvation, is a significant drawback in environments where process times vary greatly.